yilinTay1/SIT_CSC2012_PSD_AY2023/client/README.md

 2. Reset password
 Decided to leave reset password UI the same as if we were to do it similar to Google, more components/pages need to be created.
 However, if the Google UI is easier, do let me know, I will make the necessary changes.

+## New update for customer side as of 15 March 2023
+Search is ok for order pages
+Problem:
+- add to cart
+- remove from cart
+- display in order summary

+Currently working on:
+search feature for restaurants (will have some major clean ups)